 Goods & Services

-Semiconductors; semiconductor chips; Computer hardware and downloadable software and integrated circuit chips for providing access to the Internet through a wireline broadband access network, wireless mobile network, wireless and wireline networks, wireless LAN, ethernet and power line communications; semiconductors for use in transceivers for broadband communications; semiconductor devices used to enable broadband communications; integrated circuits; cards with integrated circuits; embedded multimedia software for providing communications, geolocation, sold as an integral component in non-medical sensors, gaming, operating and creating video displays, power management and power regulation sold as an integral component of consumer and infrastructure electronics devices in the nature of receivers and transceivers, computers, automotive electronics in the nature of step down regulators; semiconductors and downloadable software for use in mobile wireless infrastructure, wireless access, wireless backhaul and user equipment; semiconductors for use in datacenter communications, computation, storage and accelerators; Evaluation kits comprised of an integrated circuit, auxiliary computer hardware, power regulators and power managers being step down regulators, receivers and transceivers, external memory cards, I/O computer hardware and interfaces being transceivers and receivers used to interface, control and test the integrated circuit
+Semiconductors; semiconductor chips; Computer hardware and downloadable network configuration software and integrated circuit chips for providing access to the Internet through a wireline broadband access network, wireless mobile network, wireless and wireline networks, wireless LAN, ethernet and power line communications; semiconductors for use in transceivers for broadband communications; semiconductor devices used to enable broadband communications; integrated circuits; cards with integrated circuits; embedded multimedia LAN (local area network) operating software for providing communications and geolocation, sold as an integral component in non-medical sensors and gaming devices; computer hardware with embedded multimedia network configuration software for operating and creating video displays, power management and power regulation sold as an integral component of consumer and infrastructure electronics devices in the nature of receivers and transceivers, computers, automotive electronics in the nature of step down regulators; semiconductors and downloadable software for use in mobile wireless infrastructure for operating wireless communication access, wireless backhaul and user equipment; semiconductors for use in datacenter communications, computation, storage and accelerators; integrated circuit evaluation kits comprised of an integrated circuit, auxiliary computer hardware, power regulators and power managers being step down regulators, receivers and transceivers, external memory cards, I/O computer hardware and interfaces being transceivers and receivers used to interface, control and test the integrated circuit; downloadable computer operating software used for accessing the Internet through a wireline broadband access network

 CARRIER SENSE MULTIPLE ACCESS (CSMA) WITH ENHANCED COLLISION AVOIDANCE